PatrickHechler/java-2-prim/doc/file.md

 note that no operation allows any of its reference parameters to be invalid or `null` (`-1`) unless otherwise noted.
 If any reference is invalid (or `null` (`-1`)) the behavior is undefined.
 a weak references become invalid when the instance which its target becomes garbage collected

+note that a returned reference is usually a local-reference (unless otherwise noted)

 Operations:
 + `offset=0=HEX-0`   : _throw_